coderanger/coderanger.net/content/posts/chef-governance.md

 component, and is handled by creating a pull request adding your name to the appropriate section of the MAINTAINERS file.
-Maintainers get commit access to the relevant project, and are expected to be available to assist users with issues and to attend the twice-monthly developer meetings on IRC.
+Maintainers get commit access to the relevant project, and are expected to be available to assist users with issues and to attend the [developer meetings every other Thursday](http://timesched.pocoo.org/?date=2014-11-08&tz=pacific-standard-time!,eastern-standard-time,gb:london,au:sydney,de:berlin&range=540,600) on IRC.

 Each component team manages their own roadmap and release schedule (if applicable), and the Lieutenant is responsible for publishing it and resolving